HenriAugusto/henri-fresh-news/README.md

 - Cloud Workers
 - Cloud Workers (early access)

-because in those 2 the following error appears:
+Cecause in those 2 the following error appears while interacting with the search button:

 ```
 element not interactable
 ```

 Further investigation is required.

-I've already tried adding `python-chromedriver-binary=114.0.5735.16.0` to `conda.yaml` with no success.
+I've already tried adding `python-chromedriver-binary=114.0.5735.16.0` to `conda.yaml` in hope it's a versioning issue but with no success.

 # How to test in VS Code